qqself/qqself/www/content/on-the-path-to-mastery/_index.md

 {{ avoid(of="Avoid making practice too easy - we don't progress from those") }}
 {{ do(of="Struggling is a marker of learning - do practice hard things")}}

+## Replan

+It works nicely in movies - you see a hero who is dedicated to winning no matter what: all the obstacles are ignored, all the promises are kept, and even a thunderstorm outside cannot prevent the hero from training.
+Above everything else, there is a plan that the main hero is following until success is reached.

+Ask any software engineer, and they will tell you: `The only permanent thing is change`.
+We don't live in isolation; we are surrounded by our environment.
+We have families, colleagues, pets, and plants to take care of.
+The world around us is constantly changing, and every person you know grows and becomes different over the years.
+We also change, and so do our understandings, beliefs, and desires.

+Having a plan and striving to follow it is a way to progress.
+Bad weather should never be an excuse to skip planned training.
+But we also have lives.
+If your child becomes sick and needs you, then following a training plan should not be your concern.

+We are also human; watching a movie until late at night can make waking up at 6 AM for a run impossible.
+Stress from a tough day at work may leave us too tired for an evening practice, and learning a difficult new concept the day before can leave us feeling weak and tired for another session today.

+If your plan is strict and solid like a stick, then any external change that requires bending will break it.
+Missing a training session means promises are broken, and there is a risk that the entire plan will be abandoned.
+What is the point of continuing if things don't go according to the plan?

+Make the plan fluid, adapt to changes, and replan relentlessly.

+Replanning doesn't mean giving yourself permission to skip practice sessions whenever obstacles appear.
+We plan to achieve a goal, and the goal should remain the same, but change the way you are going to achieve it.
+Move things around, reschedule, compromise - find a way to move forward even when circumstances are not in your favour.

+If a Saturday long run is not possible, go for a 1-hour run.
+Yes, it's not a sufficient substitute, but it's better than nothing.
+If you run out of clay, then switch to sketching for the next sculpture; work with what you have.
+If drumming practice gets canceled, and you have no access to the instrument, go for a run instead.
+Yes, running is not even related to the music, and yes, it's sad that drums are not available, and your plan was different, but that's what you have; work with that.

+{{ avoid(of="Avoid too strict plans - changes are unavoidable")  }}
+{{ do(of="Do keep plans fluid - adapt to changes and replan relentlessly") }}